 With London being one of the most cosmopolitan cities in the world and a center for business and finance, networking has become an essential part of any 21st century business.
-In London we’re based in ClubWorkspace next to the London Bridge.
-Our company thrives in this model.
-Having the ability to network with like-minded businesses and even those from different industries allows us the opportunity to develop further as an organization.
+Our London Office is home to our international team, marketing as well as project management.
+We’re based in ClubWorkspace next to the London Bridge.
 There’s a greater level of flexibility in working hours and a social environment conducive to interaction.

 European City of the Future

 Rich in history and teeming with life, the capital and the most populous city of the UK is without question the epitome of a modern metropolis.
 With a booming IT sector situated in the Silicon Roundabout and an ever-increasing amount of venture capital flowing into this tech industry hub, London is an exciting place to be.
 Whether you’re an IT veteran, investor, or a young talent looking to find his place in the dynamic world of tech industry there’s a place for you in London.
 While somewhat high living costs might be a slight setback, there are plenty of opportunities to grow and develop; not to mention the chances to meet engineers, programmers, and other experts from some of the most prestigious universities in the world.
 London might be just the right place to get your career going.